darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 hidden: false
 ---

-Lately, I've been curious if embedded machine learing could make my life more fun, or even simplify it primarily along the lines of having a robot assistant or improve home automation.
-This blog post is about getting the basic hardware in shape for working towards that goal.
+Recently, I've found myself pondering the potential of integrating embedded machine learning into my daily routine.
+The prospect of enhancing the enjoyment and simplifying the complexities of life, whether through a robotic assistant or improved home automation, has captured my curiosity.
+This blog post delves into the foundational steps of preparing the basic hardware necessary to embark on this journey.

 ### **Choosing the processor**

-When hobbists think about processors for embedded applications, the one that first comes to mind is the <a href="https://www.raspberrypi.com/">Raspberry Pi</a>.
-However, supply chain issues in recent years have made it really hard to obtain one.
-For this reason, I started researching for alternate candidates and among them Jetson Nano was a clear winner.
-Jetson Nano is a small yet powerful computer developed by Nvidia Inc.  It can run AI frameworks and models, and is very power efficient.
-It is also supported by <a href="https://developer.nvidia.com/embedded/jetpack">Nvidia's JetPack SDK</a>.
+When hobbyists consider processors for embedded applications, the <a href="https://www.raspberrypi.com/">Raspberry Pi</a> is often the initial choice.
+However, persistent supply chain challenges in recent years have significantly hindered its availability.
+Consequently, I began exploring alternative candidates, and among them, the Jetson Nano emerged as the clear frontrunner.
+Developed by Nvidia Inc., the Jetson Nano is a compact yet potent computer.
+It boasts the capability to execute AI frameworks and models while maintaining impressive power efficiency.
+Furthermore, it is complemented by <a href="https://developer.nvidia.com/embedded/jetpack">Nvidia's JetPack SDK</a>, enhancing its overall support and functionality

 In addition, it is priced reasonably for the hardware included!